The Low Age

 -- Collapse historian Sybil Masani

-Collapse studies, however, warn against the ever-popular vision of a brutal, cliff-like collapse that would have mirrored the brutal steps of climate change driven by carbon overshoot and warming cascades.
+Collapse studies, however, warn against the ever-popular vision of a brutal, cliff-like collapse.
 The apocalypse was a slow transition from a high-energy, stable state to a low-energy, unstable state.
-It began in the third world and took decades to extend to the first world, following the exhaustion of state resilience and the rise of authoritarian governments.
-A few prominent collapse historians have even argued for the concept of "centennial apocalypse", arguing that the first steps of collapse began as the twentieth century ended.
+It began in the Third World and took decades to extend to the First World, following the exhaustion of state resilience and the rise of authoritarian governments.
+A few prominent collapse historians have even argued for the concept of “centennial apocalypse”, positing that the first steps of collapse began as the twentieth century ended.
 Such a teleological vision of an inevitable collapse, a century in the making, is hotly debated in academic circles.
 However, the 21st century apocalypse necessarily colours the popular vision of the 20th century and the industrial era as a whole.
 Historical movies and books concerned with this time period have to deal with a cultural zeitgeist where everyone knows how it ends: badly and into the Low Age.

-The collapse, however, wasn't as brutal and radical as some contemporary thinkers had assumed, or even hoped.
-Though many history books still consider the Low Age as the "second middle ages", it didn't see the complete end of modern civilisation nor the erasure of a thousand years of technical and social progress.
-It was a complex and chaotic era, first characterised by the "energy cliff".
+Though many history books still consider the Low Age as the “second Middle Ages”, it didn't see the complete end of modern civilisation nor the erasure of a thousand years of technical and social progress.
+It was a complex and chaotic era, first characterised by the “energy cliff”.
 As the collapse forced polities to brutally transition towards a small-scale, post-carbon energy mix, the overall energy capacity of the human civilisation decreased immensely during the 2050-2150 period.
-The end of abundance destroyed most economic and technical systems, littering the world with ruins and triggering a long-term population shrinkage.
-If the Low Age lasted five centuries, most of the physical destruction and loss of knowledge happened during the initial stages of the collapse, also dubbed "early Low Age" or "dark Low Age".
+If the Low Age lasted five centuries, most of the physical destruction and loss of knowledge happened during the initial stages of the collapse, also dubbed “early Low Age” or “dark Low Age”.
 Computer science, manufacturing, agriculture and transportation were the most affected, with several capabilities, such as space access, outright erased.
 Even in places where knowledge remained, the know-how was lost.
 A profound population decrease followed, driven less by epidemics or famines and more by plummeting birth rates at a worldwide scale.

 -- quote attributed to Oak-class AI Thot.

 History accelerated.
-A tense, dynamic era sweeped across the solar system -- the Golden Low Age, the Interplanetary Age, the century of broken shackles and renewed dreams.
-Cities were built on the Moon and around Saturn; fission drives criss-crossed the solar system; communes and syndicates were established in the void; and somewhere in the eerily familiar wreck of an ancient solar sail, the Geometry Drive was found.
+A tense, dynamic era swept across the solar system -- the Golden Low Age, the Interplanetary Age, the century of broken shackles and renewed dreams.
+Cities were built on the Moon and around Saturn; fission drives criss-crossed the solar system; communes and syndicates were established in the void; and somewhere in the eerily familiar wreck of an ancient solar sail, the geometry drive was found.

 The Low Age ended when the first geometry drive-equipped probe performed an Earth-Mars translation under six milliseconds.
 The Great Filter had fallen; in a wake of blueshifted light began the Interstellar Age.